 If you’re a real estate investor looking at selling a property, or if you’re thinking of buying a property now and thinking long term about selling it, then you might be worried about what taxes you’ll incur.
-In this blog post you’ll read about investment property taxes capital gains – what Southern California and Central Ohio investors should know about capital gains.
+In this blog post you’ll read about investment property taxes capital gains – what Ohio and Southern California investors should know about capital gains.

 Different Types Of Tax For Different Types Of Income